erxes/erxes/docs/administrator/migration.md

 title: Migration
 ---

-To run database migrations from console you must enter the command below
+If upgrading erxes version requires database migration, you have to run following command:

 ```
-yarn migrate up
+yarn migrate
 ```